IOnRoad

-iOnRoad is a free augmented reality driving safety app.
+iOnRoad is a free augmented reality driving safety app owned by Harman.
 It received the International CES 2012 innovation award.
 The program uses the GPS feature, gyroscope and video camera stream of the native mobile device to monitor a vehicle’s position on the road, alerting drivers of lane departures and potential collisions with audio and visual cues. iOnRoad has been downloaded by over 500,000 people.

 In 2012, iOnRoad won the most innovative product award in the transportation category at the International CTIA conference.
 The app was also awarded the Best Product Demo at the 2012 Microsoft ThinkNext.
 The mobile application is incorporated with Qualcomms FastCV SDK which offers support for ARM based devices.
 At its launch, iOnRoad was released for Android mobile devices.
 In 2012, the company announced that it had plans to release the application on the Apple iOS platform in the near future.